Distillation of Large Language Models via Concrete Score Matching: Experiments

 \subsection{Ablation Studies}

-\Cref{tab:main4} presents ablation studies on the weighting function choices in CSD and compares them with direct logit distillation (DLD).
+\textbf{CSD vs DLD:} \Cref{tab:main4} presents comprehensive ablation studies on the weighting function choices in CSD and compares them with direct logit distillation.
 DLD accommodates only a single weighting function.
 When comparing DLD with $T$, $U$, and $S$ against CSD with ($T, T$), ($U, U$), and ($S, S$), respectively, our method consistently achieved higher average scores.
-As shown in \Cref{thma}, we hypothesize that the broader solution space positively contributed to this improvement. \Cref{fig:8} in \Cref{sec:D} shows that DLD restricts solutions to those with a residual constant of zero, CSD adapts residual constants per token, providing evidence that it explores a broader solution set.
-Beyond performance, CSD provides a more flexible loss design space through two weighting functions.
-As illustrated in \Cref{fig:3.b}, replacing ($S, S$) with ($U, S$) or ($T, S$) reduces ROUGE-L but increases diversity, highlighting that CSD can adapt to tasks requiring either mode-covering or mode-seeking properties. \Cref{fig:5} compares the method to resolve $\mathcal{O}(|\vocab|^2)$ computational cost: 1) using analytic gradient computation from \Cref{thmb} and 2) Monte Carlo sampling.
-Employing the analytic form led to faster training and improved convergence, demonstrating that the value of \Cref{thmb} translates into empirical performance.
+As shown in \Cref{thma}, we hypothesize that the broader solution space positively contributed to this improvement.
+We also compared CSD against other shift-aware DLD variants such as DLD-min and DLD-max, as well as ranking-matching variants including DLD-std~\citep{sun2024logit} and DLD-range.
+However, none of these methods outperformed the naive DLD baseline. \Cref{fig:5.c} shows the effect of temperature scaling on the weighting function of DLD (s).
+Under the same temperature scaling, CSD consistently outperformed DLD. \Cref{fig:8} in \Cref{sec:D} shows that DLD restricts solutions to those with a residual constant of zero; CSD adapts residual constants per token, providing evidence that it explores a broader solution set.